k4Shinigami/generate-lib/README.md

 > ./a.out
 ```

+.
 Build for android:

 ```
 > cd binary-for-android
 > ./build.sh
 ```

-should see hello-binary in the same folder
+This will generated a compiled file and a binary.
+Should see both files in the same folder

 ## extras